Chicago, IL. Westbound Canadian National train

 Click on image to view larger picture

-Lake Shore & Michigan Southern Railroad Lake Shore & Michigan Southern Railroad LS&MS R.R's engine shop, Norwalk, CT LS&MS R.R.
+Lake Shore & Michigan Southern Railroad Lake Shore & Michigan Southern Railroad LS&MS R.R.

 Lake Shore & Michigan Southern Railroad